Chottcodes/RockPaperScissors/README.md

  // Brief Description of what you did.
- Create a Endpoint that give a response from the CPU rockpaperscissorslizard-hjf7chacademcjaj.westus-01.azurewebsites.net/RockPaperScissorLizardSpock/RockPapper
+ Create a Endpoint that give a response from the CPU
+ # Azure Link
+[Azure Link:] (rockpaperscissorslizard-hjf7chacademcjaj.westus-01.azurewebsites.net/RockPaperScissorLizardSpock/RockPapper)
-// Person who Peer Reviewed your assignment
+// Person who Peer Reviewed your assignment: Gianpaolo Reinares
+> Comments: Code looks good; love the design and themeing of the website; Azure Link is active and functions; overall, great job!